Living with neurodiversity: Business launched in Revelstoke - BC Local News

 So, she had a full assessment and was diagnosed with autism, which, for her, includes ADHD.

-She said had she known earlier in life, she could have worked with her strengths instead of fighting to excel at things she would never be good at.
+Olsson said if she had known earlier in her life, she could have worked with her strengths instead of fighting to excel at things she would never be good at.

 Olsson said she doesn’t blame her family or the institutions she was a part of for not recognizing she was neurodiverse, as the information available at the time was lacking.